 The facility audit conducted identified high, medium or low priority issues.
 Those issues identified as a high priority have been included in the Appendix 1, including indicative costs for rectification.

-The IPWEA system for prioritised modified condition score (PMCS) was applied to issues identified and provided a rational method of prioritising items for action.
+A prioritised modified condition score was applied to issues identified for action.
 Further refinement was then carried out which also considered other factors including Councils existing works program and results of the community consultation.
-Issues with a high priority were documented for corrective action.